serenity-kit/lini/README.md

 - locker bug during registration 🤷
 - sort lists in the drawer

+- store me and members data also locally
 - figure out how author keys are managed (tabs in serenity and possible change in secsync)
 - add retry for locker in case write fails (invalid clock)
 - allow to delete list (needs a tombstone and properly cleanup local stores)